-There are facts and there are stories.
+here are facts and there are stories.
 Every fact can be turned into any number of stories.

-number of stories.
 Here is a fact: The United States went to war with Mexico in 1846.

 One story says the U.S. soldiers were heroes.
-One story says the United

-States was a winner and México was a loser.
-One story says Manifest
+One story says the United States was a winner and México was a loser.
+One story says Manifest Destiny.

-Destiny.